Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 Do I need to be a good bartender?

 Not at all.
 These recipes are super simple.
 If you can pour juice and follow measurements, you can make these drinks.
-Practice making one of each before the party if you’re nervous.
+Practice one of each before the party if you’re nervous.

 Can I use store-bought mixers?